 Minimal accessories: Long, dangly earrings and clattering bangles can be very distracting, as can oversized scarves, wild hosiery, and piles of necklaces.
 Make one accessory your focal point and keep others to a minimum.
 Feel free to do a scarf or statement necklace, but pair with studs and a simple watch or bracelet.
 The fewer shiny objects and moving parts, the better.

-For a Large Group Presentation or Seminar
+What to Wear for a Presentation or Seminar

 My guidelines are mostly the same for presenting to a live audience instead of speaking on-camera, but there are a few important differences to note:

 Pattern in small doses: If you’re pacing back and forth on a large stage in front of dozens of people, an outfit that is mainly solids will be less distracting than one with gobs of prints.
 Patterned shoes or a scarf will work beautifully, as will a patterned blouse peeking out from a suit jacket.
 But now is not the time to show off your print-mixing prowess.

 Bolder accessories can work: Don’t go overboard, but you can be a bit more adventurous than you would be on-camera, especially if your audience is both large and physically distanced from you.
 Statement necklaces are great and you can venture into cuff bracelets and larger earrings if you’re so inclined.
 Careful, though, that you don’t overdo the sparkly: If your accessories glint in the stage lights as you move, that can be irritating.